 I should add that I will need to keep my pantry stocked with emergency stress-reducing aids to make it through this process.
 Chocolate is the number one survival aid and wine has also been recently suggested, although with my tendency to get migraines, I think a collection of fine beers will have to substitute.
 Are there any other stress-reducing suggestions out there?
 Let me hear them.
 This is going to be a long month.

-Tags: books, cupid s arrow, Cupid's Literary Connection, queries, The Writer's Voice, writing, Writing Contest, writing friends
+Tags: books, Cupid's Literary Connection, queries, The Writer's Voice, writing, writing contest

 As some of you may know, I participated in the Cupid’s Literary Connection Surprise Agent Invasion Contest.
 The details of which are here in this previous post.
 Well, the contest has officially ended and I was indeed struck by Cupid’s arrow a few times – such a giddy feeling!
 The contest as a whole was so much fun.
 It was also incredibly intense and nerve-wracking as well.
 I met some fantastic new writer friends.
 We bonded over on Twitter where we totally obsessed about what agents would stop by, WHEN agents would stop by, would the current agent browsing through the list pick our entry (please, please,PLEASE!!!)
 We really knew how to obsess.
 But the best thing we did was offer up support and congratulations to each other when an agent made a request – and there were many requests!
 There were a total of 86 requests made by 12 agents and 1 editor who stopped by for surprise invasions during the three week period that our entries were posted.
 Not bad!
 I’d definitely call that a huge success.